vivekkumark/logtraveler/README.md

 # logtraveler
-A simple tool to filter lines of log files of given datetime range
+A simple tool to filter lines of log files of given datetime range.